ProboCI/probo-docs/docs/build-configuration/environment-configuration.md

 {% endhighlight %}

 ## Modify PHP Environment Options in a Build
-Probo Builds have their own isolated php.ini files which can be modified during the build process to set specific PHP options for your build using the `phpIniOptions` option.
-Like other environment options available to your Probo Builds, the `phpIniOptions` option can be paired with the [Probo Drupal Plugin](/plugins/drupal-plugin/) or [Probo Wordpress Plugin](/plugins/wordpress-plugin/) to set specific PHP settings for your Drupal or Wordpress sites during the Probo Build process.
+Probo builds have their own isolated `php.ini` files.
+These can be modified to set specific PHP options for your build using the `phpIniOptions` option.
+Like other environment options available to your Probo builds, the `phpIniOptions` option can be paired with the [Probo Drupal Plugin](/plugins/drupal-plugin/) or [Probo WordPress Plugin](/plugins/wordpress-plugin/) to set specific PHP settings for your Drupal or WordPress sites during the Probo build process.

 {% highlight yaml %}
 phpIniOptions: